MarkPearlCoZa/Blog_General/_posts/2017-07-07-Immigration-Questions-New-Zealand.md

 Finding a place to stay is a real challenge.
 There are many crappy New Zealand houses out there.
 Once you find a place to rent you need a deposit.
 We needed four weeks deposit to put down for a place which is a significant amount converted to rands and I had to spend time trying to find a place (it was $2400 = R24000 deposit).
 Generally they won't rent a place to you before you have seen it so it is unlikely you will be able to sign a rental before you arrive.

+## Where to live

+### North Shore

+A lot of South Africans settle on the North Shore, partly because it feels very similar to South Africa, partly because there are already a lot of South Africans in the area.
+Travelling from North Shore to Town can take a while during peak hours, right now I travel to work before 6:00am and while there is traffic it flows.
+Coming back in the evenings, traffic starts to hit stand still around 5:00pm to 6:00pm.

+You can take the bus, there is an express lane for the bus.
+Be aware that parking near the bus stop is a pain as there is not enough parking near many of the bus stop areas.

 # Most difficult adjustments

 > What were your most difficult adjustments?